kgiann78/open_trivia/README.md

 * `sec` a very useful package that reads environmental variables or docker secrets and converts them into setting variables.
 * `psycopg2` as the PostgreSQL database adapter for the Python
 * `requests` as a simple HTTP library for Python for the http calls to Trivia and Transfix

+**Finally**, run the application with

+    python transifex/manage.py runserver

+to run it on the default port 8000.

 #### Migrate the database